-Conventional wisdom says that data monitoring provides insights to assure high levels of data quality.
+The goal of data monitoring is to provide insights to assure high levels of data quality.
 As a result, the market is flush with data monitoring solutions which do, in fact, provide some degree of insights, but are incapable of operating at the scale required by today’s modern data stacks.

 With real-time data insight expectations, alerts are too late, and slow is the new down.
 This era’s solution is data observability, which takes a whole new proactive approach to solving data quality that goes far beyond simple data monitoring and alerts, reducing the complexity and cost of ensuring data reliability.